 Drug addiction comes in different forms, and impacts people in different ways.
 One person who struggles with addiction may have a completely different set of symptoms—and a different path to recovery—than the next person, even if they happen to be addicted to the very same substance.
 What unites all cases of addiction is that they are treatable.
 Though addiction is serious and can even be life-threatening, recovery is always attainable.

-Above It All Treatment provides individualized care to those struggling with all kinds of substance abuse issues, as well as co-occurring disorders.
-We work with those struggling with meth addiction, opiate addiction, alcoholism, and beyond.
+Above It All Treatment’s facility partners provide individualized care to those struggling with all kinds of substance abuse issues, as well as co-occurring disorders.
+Our partners work with those struggling with meth addiction, opiate addiction, alcoholism, and beyond.
 The best way to begin the recovery journey is to contact us and schedule an evaluation.
 In addition, we invite you to learn more about how addiction works—and how recovery is possible.

 Above It All is a featured facility on A&E intervention and the video features an alumni, Samantha D who struggled with substance abuse.